 It proves dedication

-Pete Gaffney Founder of PGPT has interviewed hundreds of PT’s for his highly successful company in London says that “If you can commit weeks or months to a course, this shows potential employers that you are passionate about learning and improving your service and that you can stick something out for a time.”
-Gaffney continues, “Even after passing the course, we’d highly recommend seeking out continued professional development (CPD) to add to your CV and to ensure that you are giving your clients the best possible service!”
+Sean Murphy at Ultimate Performance has interviewed hundreds of PT’s for his highly successful company in London says that “If you can commit months to a course, this shows potential employers that you are passionate about learning and improving your service and that you can stick something out for a time.”
+Murphy continues, “After passing the course, we’d highly recommend seeking out continued professional development (CPD) to add to your skills and knowledge and to ensure that you are giving your clients the best possible service!”

 It is an introduction to networking